-When your stockbroker calls or meets with you to recommend an investment, there are a lot of things you ought to know before you agree to invest.
+When your er calls or meets with you to recommend an investment, there are a lot of things you ought to know before you agree to invest.
 Here are five questions you should always ask.

 1. Why is this investment suitable for me?